Ashwinreddy611/Move-Inc./README.md

  * Responsive Layout on all devices

 ## Technologies Used
-1. Bootstrap - A CDN that is a CSS framework that allows me to create a resposive structure for my website across many devices as well as use of javascript templates for impressive components that fit the aesthetic of Move Inc.
+1. Bootstrap - A CDN that is a CSS framework that allows me to create a responsive structure for my website across many devices as well as the use of javascript templates for impressive components that fit the aesthetic of Move Inc.

  2. Line Icons - A CDN that provides the icons that compliment the aesthetic of the website.